Everyone Has A Backstory

 Carolyn Cawrse: Alice N’ Chains – 1987

-Jerry Cantrell saw Alice N Chains perform at the Tacoma Little Theatre in early 87.
-He knew he wanted to play in a band with him.
-It was Nick Pollock (N’ Chains bandmate) who introduced Jerry to Layne at a party.
+Jerry Cantrell met Layne at a party (N’ Chains bandmate Nick Pollock introduced the two).
 Jerry found himself homeless after his mom Gloria, had passed away.
 Layne, who worked (& lived) at Music Bank, invited Jerry a place to live.

-It was during this time that saw both Layne’s band “Alice N’ Chains” and Jerry’s band “Diamond Lie” dissolve, it did not take long for the friends to start jamming together and writing songs.
-This led to auditions that saw the introduction of drummer, Sean Kinney and bassist, Mike Starr brought into the fold, agreeing on the name, Alice in Chains.
+It was during this time that saw both Layne’s band “Alice N’ Chains” (ended Aug.
+87’) and Jerry’s band “Diamond Lie” dissolve, it did not take long for the friends to start jamming together and writing songs.
+This led to auditions that saw the introduction of drummer, Sean Kinney and bassist, Mike Starr brought into the fold, agreeing on the name, Alice In Chains. .(Note, when the band agreed on the name Alice In Chains, Layne had to get approval from his former band mates to use it.
+Even though it was a different spelling, they clearly sound the same.
+After some reluctance, they agreed.
+Layne was the one who’d actually come up with the name; therefore, he avoided any future issues with his former band mates by asking upfront.

 Not long after gigging around Seattle with Mother Love Bone, AiC got the attention of Soundgarden who passed on their demo tape, The Treehouse Tapes, to music managers Kelly Curtis and Susan Silver.